eendebakpt/oapackage/README.R.md

 Orthogonal Array Package
 ========================

-Support for R was removed form the package.
+Support for R was removed from the package.
 The source code is still available at https://github.com/eendebakpt/oapackage/releases/tag/v2.4.6